 A person in a gray apron is transferring chopped kale and scallions with a bench scraper into a large glass bowl.

-When the cauliflower is done cooking, transfer the florets into a food processor.
+When the cauliflower is done cooking, transfer the florets to a food processor.

-A person in a gray apron is adding cooked cauliflower florets into an open food processor.
+A smiling Asian woman is putting cooked cauliflower florets into an open food processor.

 Plop in 3 tablespoons of ghee (or extra virgin olive oil if you’re making a vegan colcannon).

-Someone in a gray apron is adding ghee to an open food processor filled with cooked cauliflower florets.
+Adding ghee to an open food processor with cooked cauliflower florets.

 An overhead shot of an open food processor filled with smooth, pureed cauliflower.

-Add the cauliflower purée to the bowl with the greens and fold to combine.
+Add the cauliflower purée to the bowl with the mixture of greens and fold to combine.

 Using a white spatula to spoon cauliflower puree into a large bowl filled with chopped kale and scallions.